-Gov. Inslee order will require Washington’s K-12 schools to offer some in-person learning as part of COVID-19 recovery
+Washington Gov. Inslee to require K-12 schools to offer some in-person learning as part of COVID-19 recovery

-OLYMPIA — In an effort to get students back in classrooms by late April, Gov. Jay Inslee is set to issue an emergency proclamation prohibiting Washington’s K-12 school districts from not offering students at least some opportunity for in-person learning.
+OLYMPIA — In an effort to get students back in classrooms by late April, Gov. Jay Inslee is set to issue an emergency proclamation requiring Washington’s K-12 school districts to offer students at least some opportunity for in-person learning.

-Friday’s announcement of a proclamation to be issued next week comes as Inslee has expressed increasing frustration that some of Washington’s schools remain online-only.
-That includes the state’s largest district — Seattle Public Schools — where the local union voted earlier this month to continue teaching most students online-only.
+Friday’s announcement of a proclamation to be issued next week comes as Inslee has expressed increasing frustration that some of Washington’s schools remain online only.
+That includes the state’s largest district — Seattle Public Schools — where the local union voted earlier this month to continue teaching most students online only.

 Meanwhile, Northshore School District had plans to bring back some elementary schoolers by late March, but intended to keep most learners in grades 6-12 remote until at least early May.

-Inslee’s new order will prohibit school districts from not offering what’s known as a hybrid model of K-12 instruction, which is a mix of remote and in-person teaching.

-Under the order, K-6 students around the state must be allowed an opportunity for hybrid instruction by April 5.
+Under Inslee’s pending order, K-6 students around the state must be allowed an opportunity for what’s known as hybrid instruction — a mix of remote and in-person teaching — by April 5.

-Then, by April 19, all other students must be given an opportunity to have a hybrid instruction.
+Then, by April 19, all other students must be given an opportunity to have hybrid instruction.

 By that day, school districts are required to hold at least 30% of their weekly average instructional hours as in-person, on-campus instruction for all K-12 students.

 Inslee and the state’s top education official, Chris Reykdal, have said for months that the decision to reopen schools rests with local school boards.
 But the governor in recent weeks has grown frustrated at the slow pace and as Washington’s schools lag behind those in other states in reopening.

 “If I had a nickel for every excuse I have heard for not giving our children on-site instruction, I would be a millionaire at this point,” the governor said last week during a news conference on the state’s COVID-19 response.
 “These excuses are getting just a little bit tiresome, frankly.